 PWC negotiated a long-term full-requirements power supply contract with Progress Energy Corporation (now Duke Energy Progress) which began in 2012, and a companion lease agreement for BWGP was negotiated.
 Under the terms of this lease agreement, DEP was given the right to dispatch BWGP to meet the needs of the DEP system in exchange for a capacity payment based on how well BWGP performs.
 The revenue from the lease agreement is used to reduce the rates charged to PWC customers.
-The lease term will expire in 2021 but is subject to renewal by mutual consent.
+The current lease term was scheduled to expire in 2023 and has been extended until 2024.
+A new agreement has been established to take effect in 2024 and will expire in 2032.

 The current BWGP equipment is a result of consistent forward thinking and planning by PWC Commissioners and staff in the face of an evolving electric industry.
-Between 1976 and 1980, PWC installed eight peak-shaving gas turbine generators capable of producing a maximum of 200 megawatts (MW) of electricity using either natural gas or fuel oil.
+In 1975, PWC began studying plans to generate our own power.
+Recommendations were made to install 25 MW gas turbine-powered generating units.
+By the summer of 1976, the first two generating units were in operation.
+Between 1976 and 1980, six additional gas turbine generators were installed, bringing the plant’s total generating capacity to a maximum of 200 MW, using either natural gas or fuel oil.
 In 1988, six of these units were converted to a combined-cycle steam mode which increased generating capacity of the plant by approximately 65 MW, to a total maximum of 265 MW of generating capacity.

 - Major Upgrade: 1988, 1992

 - Features: 8 GE Turbines (25,000 kW) each; 65,000 kW Steam Turbine, 1 MW Community Solar Farm, 2000 kW Battery Storage